niecestroa/death-process-vs-survival/README.md

 > “To our knowledge, this is the first study to use a Pure death process to explain the diffences survival functions and other similar regression methods.”

+---

+## **Disclaimer (Academic Use Only)**
+This repository and all associated analyses, simulations, figures, and documentation are intended **solely for academic, educational, and research purposes**.
+The methods, models, and results presented here **must not** be used for clinical decision‑making, medical guidance, or real‑world patient care.